 - Prepare a variety of cheers and sales pitches

 Pro Tip: When trying to attract customers to your booth, short and sweet cheers like, “Get your Girl Scout Cookies – right over here” or “Last chance for Girl Scout Cookies” that highlight the convenience of your booth are the best!
 And like any good marketer, make sure your girls know the products well, so they can provide customers with accurate descriptions and prices as well as helpful recommendations.
 For example, if a customer who is unfamiliar with the types of Girl Scout Cookies approaches your girls’ booth, but says they love peanut butter, then your girls should be able to recommend both Tagalongs and Do-si-dos.
-Alternatively, if a customer says they can’t eat cookies or don’t like sweets, have your girls suggest donating cookies through Gift of Caring.
+Alternatively, if a customer says they can’t eat cookies or don’t like sweets, have your girls suggest donating cookies through Care to Share.

 2. Set goals and share them with your customers